 “Liscor will fall!”

 “Liscor may.
-But the Hive shall never be taken, even if ten thousand undead should attack.”
+But the Hive shall never be taken, even if a hundred thousand undead should attack.”

 What was worse, Zevara believed him.
 She cursed him, but Ksmvr remained impassive.
 He shook his head.